Meng Hetang: Biography

 Meng Hetang was born on April 26, 1988, in Harbin, China.
 Upon graduation from Heilongjiang Art Vocational College, Meng passed the interview to join Deyunshe in 2008.
 He officially became an apprentice to Guo Degang on June 13, 2009.
+Guo gave the character He(鹤)for him and called him Meng Hetang.
+He(鹤) is the second level in Deyunshe.

 Meng started his stage career in Deyunshe theaters with Performance Team 5 and moved to captain Performance Team 7 in 2017.
 He held his first personal Xiangsheng Performance in big theatre with Zhou Jiuliang in 2018.
 From August to October 2018, Meng starred in Xiangsheng Has New Talents, a Xiangsheng talent show airing on national TV, and won first place with Zhou Jiuliang.
 In 2020, he participated in Happy Comedian Season 6 and won second place.

 Meng starred in Neng Nai Da Le, a Deyunshe-produced TV series in 2018.
 In 2020, Meng made his film debut with Da Ying Jia, starring as supporting character Zhou You.
 However, the movie was not released in movie theatres due to the COVID-19 pandemic.